Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ![](images/db97f624542b084461ca6a55092192ec.png)

-At the “Instance Configuration” step leave “Default instance” selected and click **Next**.
+At the "Instance Configuration" step leave "Default instance" selected and click **Next**.

 ![](images/f0031097cd5c48bdf9de993669d7b9a6.png)

-At the “Server Configuration” step (screenshot below) leave the defaults and click **Next**.
+At the "Server Configuration" step (screenshot below) leave the defaults and click **Next**.

 ![](images/82a3f2bd56f706439e87335b0246a91a.png)

-At the “Database Engine Configuration” step, make sure that **Windows authentication mode** is selected in the “Server Configuration” tab.
-Scroll down and add at least one Local Windows or Active Directory user or group in “Specify SQL Server administrators.”
+At the "Database Engine Configuration" step, make sure that **Windows authentication mode** is selected in the "Server Configuration" tab.
+Scroll down and add at least one Local Windows or Active Directory user or group in "Specify SQL Server administrators."
 Click the **Add Current User** button to find and then **Add** the Administrator account.

 ![](images/57916221f804192e56930cfed8232515.png)

-You can leave the options in the remaining tabs at their default values or change the file locations in the “Data Directories” and “TempDB” tabs if you wish to store the database and log data in a different drive or directory.
+You can leave the options in the remaining tabs at their default values or change the file locations in the "Data Directories" and "TempDB" tabs if you wish to store the database and log data in a different drive or directory.
 Click **Next**.

-Wait for the setup wizard to progress to the “Ready to Install” step and click **Install**.
+Wait for the setup wizard to progress to the "Ready to Install" step and click **Install**.

 ![](images/6b56c86edbcf7e19316cad01d44ef9aa.png)